Rexburg Idaho Temple: History

-The designing of this temple differs from others in that it was designed by a private firm, not the church's architectural department.
+The designing of this temple differs from others since it was designed by a private firm, not the church's architectural department.
 This was done because the church wished it to have a fresh new look.
 The temple has two progressive endowment and five sealing rooms.

-On August 30, 2007, it was announced that the temple's open house would begin on December 29, 2007 and run through January 26, 2008.
-The dedication was to be held on February 3, 2008; however, due to the death of Gordon B. Hinckley and his funeral planned for February 2, 2008, the dedication was postponed one week and was dedicated on February 10 by Monson, the new church president.
+On August 30, 2007, it was announced that the temple's open house would begin on December 29, 2007, and run through January 26, 2008.
+The dedication was scheduled for February 3, 2008; however, due to the death of church president Gordon B. Hinckley and his funeral planned for February 2, 2008, the dedication was postponed one week and was dedicated on February 10 by Monson.
 Val R. Christensen was the temple's first president.